Do Go On - 541 - The Freedom House Ambulance Service

 Yeah.

-They got a good reputation, the cruise.
+Don't know how, are they, they got a good reputation, the cruise?

 Next up, I have a feeling they don't, but I don't want to get sued by Holden.